 Project Overview

-The Little Squalicum Estuary project (EN052) in Little Squalicum Park helps improve water quality and restores essential coastal habitat that has been lost to development by creating an estuary and removing a fish passage barrier.
-This project fulfills a community vision identified for the site in the 2010 Little Squalicum Park Master Plan.
+The Little Squalicum Estuary project in Little Squalicum Park helps improve water quality and restores essential coastal habitat that has been lost to development by creating an estuary and removing a fish passage barrier.
+This project was completed in 2024, fulfilling a community vision identified for the site in the 2010 Little Squalicum Park Master Plan.

-Thank you for your patience during construction of this project.
-While enjoying the trails, please help us take care of this important new habitat by keeping pets and people out of the estuary and picking up and disposing of dog poop in the trash.
+While enjoying the trails along the estuary, please help us take care of this important new habitat by keeping pets and people out of the estuary and picking up and disposing of dog poop in the trash.

 More Information